jtannas/katachi/docs/docs/Contributing/CodeOfConduct.md

 ---
 title: Code of Conduct
+sidebar_position: 2
 ---

-# Contributor Covenant Code of Conduct
+# Contributor Covenant

 ## Our Pledge